 Why Do You Need to Install WordPress Locally?

-Installing WordPress locally is an excellent way for beginners to learn and experiment with the platform without the need for a hosting service.
+Installing WordPress locally is an excellent way for beginners to learn and experiment with the platform without a hosting service.
 It fosters a risk-free environment for exploring WordPress functionalities and customization options.

 Local installations also allow developers to test themes, plugins, and code changes in a controlled environment before deploying them to a live website.
-This helps in identifying and fixing issues without affecting the online site.
+This helps identify and fix issues without affecting the website.

 Additionally, working on a local server is faster than relying on a remote server.
 This speeds up the development process, allowing for quicker iterations and improvements.